SyndicateGit/CheckYourSource/README.md

 # WinHacks Hackathon Project: Energy Comsumption Breakdown
-//TODO: Write Readme

 # What we learned:
-Cannot hide api keys on static websites
+1. We cannot hide API keys on static websites
+2. How to pull data from a form and query it from an API
+3. A bit of React

-# Color schemes and fonts are important:
+4. Color schemes and fonts are important:

     '#081c15',
     '#1b4332',
     '#2d6a4f',